-The return of sport for children and teenagers in NSW is a welcome relief for many.
-Finally there’s an opportunity to escape the four walls of home confinement and burn off some energy.
+Weekend sport for children and teenagers in Sydney is a welcome relief for many.
+Finally there’s an opportunity to escape the four walls of school & home and burn off some energy.
 But for one particular group, there’s a hidden risk which needs attention before competition kicks off.

 The programs are an easy add-on to any team training session, taking around 10-15 minutes to complete.
 However there is often poor implementation for reasons ranging from a lack of coach training in the programs to limited training time and low prioritisation.

 As a parent of a teenager, especially a female teenager, you may need to take the initiative to avoid the experience (and cost) of ACL surgery and rehab.